 Have 10+ people that want to see a show?
 Call our Group Sales leader, Mary Oshei at (716) 829-1153 or email her directly at email@example.com for more information on which shows qualify and what discounts are available!
 Restrictions do apply and be sure to ask her about terms and conditions.

 Experience the original history and living grandeur in one of North America's most beautiful theaters.
 Tours are by appointment only, offered on non-show days.
+We also offer tours geared towards Student Groups, free of charge.
 Please call to make reservations in advance.
-Student Group tours also offered.